LiuSjun/SAFE/README.md

 - CUDA 11.0+ (Recommended)

 ### Installation Instructions
-STAMP can be easily installed via pip or by cloning the repository.
+SAFE can be easily installed via pip or by cloning the repository.

 ### Additional Dependencies
 For mask post-processing and running example notebooks, additional packages are required.